← All varieties

 Reed Apple

-The Reed originated on the premises of George Reed, Leedsville, Dutchess County, New York.
-Downing first documented it in 1869 (p.
-329).
-It is a local variety of limited distribution; Beach (1905) notes that his station was unacquainted with it and had received no report concerning it from any correspondents, suggesting it did not circulate widely beyond its home county.
+Originated on the premises of George Reed, Leedsville, Dutchess County, N.Y.
+Downing's earliest citation is 1869.
+Beach (1905) characterizes it as a local variety and notes that he was unacquainted with it and had received no report concerning it from any of his correspondents, suggesting it had not achieved wider distribution by the early twentieth century.

 Tree